panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#3.md

 ***

-**Aim** - Prepare for the technical design pipeline of PostGIS view module.
+**Aim** - Prepare the technical design pipeline for PostGIS view module.

 **Things, I have done this week**
 * Understood the current implementation of geometric field display in Cartaro.